-Having a professional inspect the property before making your first offer is vital for successfully negotiating house price after survey finalisation.
+Having a professional inspect the property before making your first offer is vital for successfully negotiating house price after the survey is completed.
 This could bring up certain areas that need improvement and provide great bargaining points where extra work needs doing.

 The money spent on organising a professional to conduct a survey can save you thousands, or if it brings up many faults put you off buying.
-You then need to be aware of how to negotiate house price after survey completion, using these points to reduce the price.
+You then need to be aware of how to negotiate the house price after the survey using these points to reduce the price.

 Use all the results of your research, surveys and any other information to make a well calculated first offer.
 Always start a lot lower than you’re willing to pay and the seller is asking.
 Provide all the evidence for your offer and if they refuse it at least when you up the offer it will still be within budget.If they are unwilling to budge on their listed price at all ask for cover of extras such as the survey, valuation, legal and other fees.
 These should all make negotiating house price a successful operation